renearaujo59/nfsinjector/README.md

 Fix PUBG Mobil Lag ( Others Games also )

-This Module is Universal , It works on all OS with all kernels ( HMP / EAS ).
+This Module is Universal , It works on all OS with all kernels (EAS/HMP), Except on Shit/Retarded Kernel.

 ## Thread
 ★[MODULE][NFS-INJECTOR][PowerFull And Advanced Management Kernel/Ram][pubgfix]